 Applying Grout

-Allow the grout to cure completely according to the manufacturer's instructions.
-Avoid walking on or using the area during the curing process.
+Finally, let the grout cure fully according to the manufacturer’s instructions.
+Avoid walking on or using the area during this period to prevent any disruption to the setting process.
+Since curing times can vary, refer to the product guidelines before resuming normal use to ensure the best results.

 Sealing the Grout